Polis-source/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow.
+This is a part of the prework, learning to edit a branch in a repository.